Last Updated on October 10, 2023

 Neon-lit retro arcade bar brand NQ64 is opening in Glasgow this spring.

-NQ64’s second bar in Scotland is opening in Glasgow’s Merchant Square, where the showstopping new underground gaming and drinking den will be a hit with fun-lovers seeking a memorable night out.
+NQ64’s second bar in Scotland is bringing retro games to Glasgow’s Merchant Square, where the showstopping new underground gaming and drinking den will be a hit with fun-lovers seeking a memorable night out.
 Transformations are well underfoot and the NQ64 trademark style promises to deliver an immersive experience for their guests.

 Taking over the former Distrikt club on Bell Street, the late-night basement venue will be an adult-only playground complete with a multitude of gaming experiences, craft beers and game-themed cocktails – including strawberry gin-based Pacs a Punch and the fiery, rum-heavy Mad Max.